maopl/TransOpt/README.md

 ## Features

-- **Access a variety of benchmark problems** with ease to evaluate and compare algorithms.
+- **Contains more than 1000 benchmark problems covers diverse range of domains**.
-- **Build custom optimization algorithms** as easily as stacking building blocks.
+- **Build custom optimization algorithms as easily as stacking building blocks**.
-- **Leverage historical data** to achieve more efficient and informed optimization.
+- **Leverage historical data to achieve more efficient and informed optimization**.
-- **Deploy experiments through an intuitive UI** and **monitor results in real-time**.
+- **Deploy experiments through an intuitive web UI and monitor results in real-time**.

 TransOPT empowers researchers and developers to explore innovative optimization solutions effortlessly, bridging the gap between theory and practical application.